-Record video of your business giving back and highlight your employees, their passion and the great work they’re doing for the people, environment, etc. By doing so, you put faces and actions to your company’s name.
-Remember, the goal of your video is to focus on the community you serve–not your brand.
+Record a video of your business giving back and highlight your employees, their passion and the great work they’re doing for the people, environment, etc. By doing so, you put faces and actions to your company’s name.
+Remember, the goal of your video is to focus on the community you serve--not your brand.
 Be authentic, and show your customers how much you love your community.

 See how Window Works, a family-owned home repair company in the greater Chicago area, showcases their commitment to their community: